Health Regulations for Travelers to Saudi Arabia for Umrah& Pilgrimage (Hajj)-1435 (2014)

 1- Yellow Fever

-a) In accordance with the International Health Regulations 2005 , all travellers arriving from countries or areas at risk of yellow fever (listed below) must present a valid yellow fever vaccination certificate showing that the person was vaccinated at least 10 days and at most 10 years before arrival at the border.
+- a) In accordance with the International Health Regulations 2005, all travelers arriving from countries or areas at risk of yellow fever (listed below) must present a valid yellow fever vaccination certificate showing that the person was vaccinated at least 10 days and at most 10 years before arrival at the border.